unt-libraries/untl-metadata-documentation/docs/fields/contributor.rst

             creator or a contributor, see our [definition page][]

-    -   An entity **must** have a direct relationship to the item that can be explicated in order to be included as a creator (or contributor)
+    -   An entity **must** have a direct relationship to the item that can be explicated in order to be included as a contributor

-        -   If there is information about a person/organization that cannot be expressed as a role, it may be appropriate to add it elsewhere, such as a [Note][] or [Info][] in relation to an established creator
+        -   If there is information about a person/organization that cannot be expressed as a role, it may be appropriate to add it elsewhere, such as a [Note][] or [Info][] in relation to an established contributor

--   Include as many creators as are readily available
+-   Include as many contributors as are readily available

     -   Place them in order of importance
-    -   If creators are equally important, list them in the order that they appear
+    -   If contributors are equally important, list them in the order that they appear
-    -   If a document lists individuals as "et al." include names of every individual author that is known for the item
     -   If a document has an excessively large number of creators or authors (e.g., several hundred researchers) include the parent organizations as creators and the individual persons as contributors

--   For each creator the name, type, and role are **required**
+-   For each contributor the name, type, and role are **required**
 -   If possible, consult an authority file to find the correct form of the name, such as: